 Thomson Reuters prohibits retaliation against anyone who makes an inquiry or reports an allegation in good faith or who truthfully participates in an investigation.
 "Good faith" does not mean you have to be right or have incontrovertible proof - it just means you have to have a reasonable belief in the truth and accuracy of what you're reporting.
-If you know or suspect someone is retaliating or are aware of plans to retaliate against you or someone else, Seek Help.
+If you believe someone is retaliating or plans to retaliate against you or someone else, Seek Help.